gregoryyy/knowceans/knowceans-tools/corpus-example/readme.txt

  - nips.vols           -- volume information, 1 line per document (line 1 = volume 0
                           = year 1987, one volume per year continuously.
 Note: publication year officially is one year later, as NIPS is held in December)
  - nips.cite           -- citation information, 1 line per document, (docid )*
+ - nips.ment           -- mentioned author names in the NIPS community. this complements the relatively small citation network. includes self-citations
- - nips.ment           -- mentioning authors that are in the NIPS community don't need direct citations. format like citations, but indexing author ids.
-Does not contain the authors of the document but may overlap with citations.
+ - nips.ment-acf       -- working file: mentioning all NIPS community authors, including the ones listed as authors and citations of the mentioning paper, ids
+ - nips.ment.cands     -- working file: like *-acf but including real names
- - documents.txt       -- citations of the documents, for aligning references (publication dates starting 1987).
-Tabbed entries are citations to other NIPS papers and authors.
+ - nips.docs.key       -- citations of the documents, for aligning references (publication dates starting 1987).
+ - nips.cite.cands        like docs.key, but tabbed entries are citations to other NIPS papers and authors.
 Annotations if vague: =? same as previous, +? additional candidate, -? inconclusive, =! spelling correction,
                           # comment for the following line
+ - berry.*             -- minimalistic corpus for debugging.

 Sources:
 OCR'ed files: http://nips.djvuzone.org/